VinAIResearch/BARTpho/README.md

 from transformers import AutoModel, AutoTokenizer, XLMRobertaTokenizer

 #BARTpho-syllable
-import bartpho_utils #Download and save our "bartpho_utils.py" file into your working folder syllable_tokenizer = bartpho_utils.adjustVocab(XLMRobertaTokenizer.from_pretrained("vinai/bartpho-syllable"))
+#Download and save our "bartpho_utils.py" file into your working folder.
+#This will be soon replaced by syllable_tokenizer = AutoTokenizer.from_pretrained("vinai/bartpho-syllable", use_fast=False) when [the pull request](https://github.com/huggingface/transformers/pull/13788) to integrate BartphoTokenizer into huggingface's transformers is merged.
+import bartpho_utils
+syllable_tokenizer = bartpho_utils.adjustVocab(XLMRobertaTokenizer.from_pretrained("vinai/bartpho-syllable"))
 bartpho_syllable = AutoModel.from_pretrained("vinai/bartpho-syllable")
 sentence = 'Chúng tôi là những nghiên cứu viên.'